a-real-ai/pywinassistant/README.md

 act("Save the song to my library on Spotify")  # Working 100%
 # Other actions:
 act("Click on the button start the light sync in Phillips Hue App")

-# UI's with generated elements that not always work :(
-assistant(f"Start Grand Teft Auto V on Steam")  # Working 50% - It stops at the "Play" button.
-Try with a reminder. assistant(goal="Open spotify and Search the album \'Grimes - Visions\'",
-          keep_in_mind=f"Search and Catalog by album.
-To play the album open it and click on the big green play button at the left.")  # Working 50%, the "big green play" seem to be a nice band lol.
-Try with a reminder. assistant(f"Click on Stop Recording in OBS Streaming app")  # Working 50%.
-ETA 15 minutes, just window fdinding problem.
-Should

 ```
 ___
 # Current approaches to UI Testing